omar-zaman/omam-fms/README.md

 ## Authentication

 The frontend stores JWT tokens in `localStorage`.
 The API client automatically includes the token in request headers.
+API requests now default to the same origin (`/api`) so no extra backend server needs to run during development.

 To use authentication in the frontend: